 Weegar is a small but intelligent defender who makes good choices with and without the puck and can help his team generate offense.
 He plays a steady, positional game in his own end, but is quick to join the rush when the opportunity appears.
 He lacks top-end skills, but is a good skater and an efficient defender.

-Weegar attended training camp with the Panthers before being assigned to AHL affiliate San Antonio at the start of the 2014-15 season.
-Experiencing the ups-and-downs not uncommon for a 20-year-old in his first pro season, he has been a healthy scratch at times and briefly spent time with the ECHL's Cincinnati Cyclones.
-He appears to be making progress and has begun to display the playmaking ability that made him effective in junior hockey.
+Weegar should earn a steady role on the Portland Pirates of the AHL in 2015-16.
+He is still quite far away from earning NHL consideration, but his first year as a pro was a positive step forward.
 Long-term his offensive instincts suggest he can be a valuable skating defenseman and power play quarterback at the NHL level one day.
-Weegar should add strength and bulk as he matures physically and refine his positional play with the Rampage — allowing him to reach that potential.
+Weegar should add strength and bulk as he matures physically and refine his positional play with the Pirates — allowing him to reach that potential.